 This video demonstrates how terrible privatized group homes can become (Florida forces 48% of their state wards onto Prozac like drugs and now lives with eleven year old’s prostituting themselves out of their foster group homes).

-Every state is struggling with child protection and foster care.
+Every state is struggling with child protection, domestic violence and foster care.
 What’s it like to be a foster child or a foster parent in your state?
 The following articles are arranged by state.
 Check out your state here;

 Shelter In Place locks abused children in toxic homes